Let's Talk About Pain Medicines (Phase 2)

 America is in the midst of an opioid epidemic and Wisconsin is no exception.
 In 2017, 883 people died in our state alone from opioid overdoses.
 That is more than the number of people killed in car crashes.
 Prescription pain medicines can be just as addictive as heroin and the epidemic is affecting people of all races, ages and gender.
 Most kids who use heroin started using opioid medicines they found at home.

 Wisconsin Health Literacy (WHL) seeks to be part of the solution.
-WHL developed a project called, “Let’s Talk About Pain Medicines” which involves a one-hour interactive workshop to help adults throughout Wisconsin learn how to more safely and effectively use prescription pain medicines.
+WHL developed a project called, “Let’s Talk About Pain Medicines” which involves a 60-minute interactive workshop to help adults throughout Wisconsin learn how to more safely and effectively use prescription pain medicines.
+This is Phase 2 of the program (see Past Programs for Phase 1 information).

 WHL is partnering with community organizations across the state to deliver workshops on the following topics: